Generalizing Riemann curvature to Regge metrics: Numerical analysis

 \section{Numerical analysis}

 In this section, we prove \emph{a priori} convergence estimates for the densitized distributional Riemann curvature tensor in the following setting.
 Let $\Omega\subset\R^N$, $N\geq 2$, be a domain equipped with a smooth ``exact'' metric tensor $\gex$.
-We assume that a family of shape regular triangulations $\{\T_h\}_{h>0}$ consisting of possibly polynomially curved elements of $\Omega$ with meshsize $h:=\max_{T\in\T_h} h_T$, $h_T:=\mathrm{diam}(T)$, are given together with a family of Regge metrics $\{\gappr\}_{h>0}$.
+We assume that a family of shape-regular triangulations $\{\T_h\}_{h>0}$ consisting of possibly polynomially curved elements of $\Omega$ with meshsize $h:=\max_{T\in\T_h} h_T$, $h_T:=\mathrm{diam}(T)$, are given together with a family of Regge metrics $\{\gappr\}_{h>0}$.
 They approximate $\gex$ in a sense made precise shortly.
-Here, shape regularity means that there exists a constant $C_0>0$ independent of $h$ such that for all $h>0$
+Here, shape-regularity means that there exists a constant $C_0>0$ independent of $h$ such that for all $h>0$

 where $\rho_T$ is the inradius of $T$.
 Our convergence estimates will have constants that may depend on $C_0$.
+We use standard notation and results from numerical analysis throughout this section, cf. Appendix~\ref{sec:numerical-analysis-prelims} for an overview.